Tamarmic/deep_learning/assigment_3/README.bilstm.txt

 Notes

 - For modes b and d, character-level representations require building a character vocabulary from the training data.
-- Mode c currently uses a placeholder embedding.
-Replace with your assignment 2 subword embedding logic.
 - The model saves a checkpoint containing the trained parameters and vocabularies (word2idx, tag2idx, char2idx).
 - The code handles padding and masking automatically for variable-length sequences.